StereoKit/StereoKit/docs/Pages/Reference/Platform/ReadFileText.md

 |string filename|Path to the file.
 Not affected by Assets             folder path.|
 |RETURNS: string|A UTF-8 encoded string if successful, null if not.|

-Reads the entire contents of the file as a UTF-8 string, taking advantage of any permissions that may have been granted by Platform.FilePicker.
-Returns null on failure.